 Table 3: Applications to be published via Azure Active Directory Application Proxy

-Core Infrastructure Dependencies
+Core Dependencies

-The following dependent services are required to integrate SaaS applications into Azure Active Directory.
+The following core dependencies are required to publish applications through Azure AD Application Proxy.

-Cloud subscription that supports Azure Active Directory App Proxy (P1 or Basic)

-Directory Service—on-premises AD DS implementations

-Directory synchronization in place and functional

 Note

 The availability of services and features for a Microsoft cloud service varies by country or region.
 Features within a service can be restricted for legal reasons in certain countries or regions.
 To see if a service or feature is available with or without restrictions, look for your country or region on the service’s license restrictions site.
 Find more details at https://msdn.microsoft.com/en-us/library/azure/dn499825.aspx.